thunder/thunder-distribution/docs/developer-guide/setup.md

 drush si thunder
 ```

 As a next step, it's recommended to export your config files to a location outside the docroot.
-To do that change the
+To do this change the
 location of `config_sync_directory` in `docroot/sites/default/settings.php`.

 ```php